xaynezz/1015/README.md

 ## About
-SC1015 Mini-Project focusing on "World Happiness" datasets from the years 2015-2021.
+SC1015 Lab Group SC14 Mini-Project focusing on "World Happiness" datasets from the years 2015-2021.

 ## Practical Motivation
 Our aim is to help countries increase the well-being of their citizens.
 One way they can do this is by making use of "The World Happiness Report", a publication of the United Nations Sustainable Development Solutions Network.
 It contains rankings of national happiness, based on respondents' ratings of their own lives, which also correlates with various quality of life factors.